PixoVR/com.pixovr.apexunitysdk/documentation/pages/platform_sessions.md

 public static bool SendSimpleSessionEvent(string action, string targetObject, Extension contextExtension);
 \endcode

-The `action` is the name of the event that has occurred within the module.
+ - The `action` is the name of the event that has occurred within the module.
 The `action` is the name of the [Verb](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#verb).
-The `targetObject` is the name of the object or person that the `action` is taking place against or on.
+ - The `targetObject` is the name of the object or person that the `action` is taking place against or on.
 The `targetObject` is the name of the [Activity](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#activity) and used in the activity ID.
-*(Optional)* `contextExtension` is packaged as part of the [Context](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#context) in the xAPI structure.
+ - *Optional* `contextExtension` is packaged as part of the [Context](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#context) in the xAPI structure.
 The `contextExtension` is an xAPI [Extensions](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#miscext) object.

-SendSimpleSessionEvent returns `false` if there `action` is null or an emptry string.
+\ref PixoVR::Apex::ApexSystem::SendSimpleSessionEvent "SendSimpleSessionEvent" returns `false` if there `action` is null or an emptry string.
 In all other cases, `true` will be returned.

 Custom session event:
 \code{.cs}